Don't Throw Stones

 ‘Don’t Throw Stones’ is one practical outworking of this Christian commitment.

-It brings together Anglicans who - in the words of the Archbishop of Canterbury - disagree with each other on
+It brings together Anglicans who - in the words of Archbishop Rowan - disagree with each other on

 - ‘whether the Christian Church has the freedom, on the basis of the Bible, and its historic teachings, to bless homosexual partnerships as a clear expression of God's will' and how the church should respond to Christians in such partnerships